Linux Setup for Practicals

 If you don’t see any pop-ups, that is fine - you will be prompted in the next step.

-Once the stm32-for-vscode extension is installed, download the STM32 Programming Template available in its own GitHub repo.
+Once the PlatformIO extension is installed, download the MEC4126F STM32 Programming Template available in its own GitHub repo.
 Save it to a convenient location (either use git clone … or download as a .zip file and extract) and open the folder in VSCode using File → Open Folder ...

-You may at this point see three blue blocks, and a message saying the extension cannot find the build tools.
+You at this point see three blue blocks, and a message saying the extension cannot find the build tools.
 In this case, simply select Install Build Tools from the menu, and wait for them to finish installing.
+This may take a while - the arm-eabi-gcc toolchain is about 1.5GB once it is unpacked.

 If the build tools are found, you should see a menu like the one below:

 At this point, you can plug in your STM32 Development Board.
-Select Build to build the demo program, and then Flash STM32 to flash the program to your development board.
+Select Build (the tick mark in the top right corner) to build the demo program.
+If successful, you will see “SUCCESS” in the terminal window:

 Terminal